chaymaeraja/wireframing/README.md

 **Navigation:** Shows how users will move through the site or application.
 **Content Placement:** Indicates where text, images, and other content will be positioned.
 **Functionality:** Outlines key functionalities and interactions.

+##### Types of Wireframes.
+**Low-Fidelity Wireframes:** Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
+**High-Fidelity Wireframes:** More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+##### 📂 Wireframe Type Used in This Project
+The wireframe used in this project is a 🎨 High-Fidelity Wireframe.

+✔️ Focuses on advanced and detailed design elements.

+🌟 Closely represents the final product with colors, typography, and interactivity.

+📐 Ideal for client presentations, usability testing, and development handoff.